swizzlejuice/healthyminds/README.md

 happy paws is a web application catered towards Gen Z to promote the development of healthy habits, self-reflective journaling, and mood tracking.

 Development of happy paws will continue post-capstone.
+All Rights Reserved.
+Do not copy, fork, distribute, or modify any code or files in this repository.